vultr/vultr-mdtk/tests/Vale/Vultr.HeadingPunctuation.md

 ## Headings Don't Use Periods.

-## Use Question Marks in FAQ Headings?
+## It's OK to Use Question Marks in FAQ Headings?